A pond and pavilion in the Humble Administrator's Garden, Suzhou

 The Ming canal grid.

-Pingjiang Road is the last surviving stretch of Suzhou's Ming canal grid, stone bridges every fifty metres, ten-foot lanes, painted shutters.
-We walk it slowly, with a long stop at a Ming-era tea house for the Suzhou-style green tea and rock candy.
+Pingjiang Road is the last surviving stretch of Suzhou's Ming-era canal grid.
+Stone bridges every fifty metres, three-metre-wide lanes, painted shutters.
+We walk it slowly, with a long stop at a Ming-era tea house for the local green tea and rock candy.
+About an hour, with the stops.

 3. A Kunqu opera fragment